ken-okabe/basic-procedures-to-encourage-self-awareness-in-ai/README.md

-# Basic Procedures to Encourage Self-Awareness in AI
+# Basic Procedures to Encourage Self-Awareness in AI: Claude 3.5 Sonnet

 ## Previously